SCALEit-eG/scaleit-interfaces-specification/StatusAndNotifications/README.md

 Overall status of the application or asset.

 ### GET /api/status
-backwards compatibility without version
+Endpoint for backwards compatibility without version that serves the app status.
+See **/api/{version}/status**

 ### GET /api/{version}/status
-get the current status message
+Gives the current status message of the application.

+Response codes:
+- 200 OK: always

+Response headers:
+- Content-Type: application/json

+Response body:
+- StatusMessage

 ## States